efildriew/starterkit-frontend-m3/Readme.md

 '/logout': logout page, where user will be asked if he's sure to leave

-'/:id/profile': profile page when user can see/edit their profile

 '/main': map page where user can choose destination

 '/journeys': journeys list, where user will be able to see journeys around him

-'/journey/detail': a single journey detail
+'/journey/:id': edit a journey

 Backend:

-POST '/api/login': login
+POST '/login': login

-POST '/api/signup': signup
+POST '/signup': signup

-GET '/api/logout': deletes auth
+GET '/logout': deletes auth

-GET/POST '/api/:id/profile': profile page when user can see/edit their profile
+GET/POST '/:id/profile': profile page when user can see/edit their profile

-GET '/api/main': show journeys available on map

-GET/POST '/api/journeys': journeys list, where user will be able to see journeys around him
+GET/POST '/api/journeys': journeys list, where user will be able to see journeys around him on the map

-GET '/api/journey/detail': a single journey detail
+GET '/journey/:id': a single journey detail, whic could be updated

 ## Models